- ODX Platform

 - Why ODX?

-Levels can also increase with inflammation, heart disease, infection, hemorrhage, stroke, malignancy, and liver or kidney disease.
+D-dimer is a compound produced from the breakdown of a blood clot and reflects the degree of blood clotting present.
+It can reflect intravascular thrombosis and helps monitor anticoagulation therapy and rule out DVT or pulmonary embolism.
+Levels can also increase with inflammation, heart disease, infection, hemorrhage, stroke, and liver or kidney disease.
 High levels are usually considered pathological though levels can increase in pregnancy.
-Low to non-detectable levels are considered normal, and elevations should be investigated.
+Low to non-detectable levels are considered normal; therefore, elevations should be investigated.

 Low D-dimer levels suggest the absence of thrombosis, DVT, and pulmonary embolism (Pagana 2021).